Inferred-variance uncertainty relations in the presence of quantum entanglement: Background

 \subsection{Violation of local uncertainty relations}

 There are various methods to detect the presence of entanglement in a quantum state.
 One such approach was formulated by Hoffman et al \cite{hoffman}, by quantifying the violation of local uncertainty relations with respect to a global one.
-We describe it as follows.
 Suppose we have a quantum state $\rho_{AB}$, whose reduced density matrices are $\rho_A$ and $\rho_B$.
-Now, as individual quantum systems $\rho_A$ and $\rho_B$ satisfy the usual uncertainty relation bounds which may be state dependent or state independent.
-Therefore, if we have a set of non-commuting observables $\{S_i\}$ and $\{ Q_i\}$, then the local uncertainty relations are
+The individual quantum systems $\rho_A$ and $\rho_B$ satisfy the usual uncertainty relation bounds which may be state dependent or state independent.
+Therefore, if we have a set of non-commuting observables $\{A_i\}$ on side $A$ and $\{ B_i\}$ on side $B$, then the local uncertainty relations are